 Development of communication lies at the heart of our curriculum.
 We use a variety of strategies to support children’s communication both receptive and expressive.
 On entry to Rosebank children come with a wide range of communication styles and skills.
 Our priority is to ascertain the children’s understanding of both verbal and non-verbal communication and their ways of communication with those around them which can range from spoken language to non-verbal behaviours.
-We give children the opportunity to develop a variety of methods of communication by introducing them to PECS (Picture Exchange Communication System) and where appropriate to the use of signing as well as using simple spoken language.
+We give children the opportunity to develop a variety of methods of communication including PECS (Picture Exchange Communication System) as well as using simple spoken language.

 A termly topic is used as the basis for Adult lead teaching sessions.
 This is modified as necessary depending of the children’s response to activities.
 Daily opportunities for outdoor learning within the enclosed Early Years play area and the wider school grounds are planned into available activities.
 Outings to a variety of different environments including shops, the forest, garden centres, parks, places of interest are carried out on a weekly bases to enhance the curriculum and give opportunities for first-hand experience which the children need.
 The children have access to a range of technology equipment including computers and iPads to enhance learning opportunities in all areas of the curriculum.

-Each child has an individual Education Programme which is incorporated into daily routines and individual specific teaching times throughout the week.
+Each child has a Personal Learning Intention Map with outcomes targets linked to their Education and Health Care Plan.
+Work on these is incorporated into daily routines and individual specific teaching times throughout the week.
 Sensory programmes are developed for individual children.
 These are carried out throughout the week as part of the integrated curriculum and in individually planned sessions.

 Assessment and Recording of Progress

 As shown above children on the autistic spectrum can develop at differing rates and ways to their typically developing peers.
-Therefore at Rosebank showing progress using the statements in the EYFS profile can be difficult.
-We have therefore decided that a more detailed profile needed to be used.
-We have recently adopted the B Squared profile in order to show the significant progress that our children make.
+Therefore at Rosebank in addition to using the EYFS profile and Development Matters Framework we also use the Autism Education Trust's Progression Framework to show development of a range of skills.

 All the staff working with the children contribute to observations of the children’s progress and learning through our Learning Journey Tapestry.
 This allows all staff to record progress and significant achievements and experiences for the children.
 Parents are also able to contribute to this record of progress by making comments about what is shared and sending in their own observations.

-The class teacher will use the information from staff observations to complete the B Squared profile and record the child’s progress.
+The class teacher will use the information from staff observations to assess the age range at which the child is working in the 17 areas of learning in the EYFS profile and record the child’s progress.